wpup/wc-export/README.md

 }
 ```

-## Add custom export writer to the writer list
+Then you have to add the custom writer to the writers list with `wc_export_writers` filter.

 ```php
 <?php